 The brand name must be new, memorable, and capable of expanding.

 Sometimes, the most successful names for brands are found by chance; however, you’re more likely to have to do the hard work to find your winner candidate.

 There are three main criteria for creating a successful brand name:

 - The name should not be too long or too short.

 - The name should not be too complicated when it comes to meaning, perception, and pronunciation.

 - The name should be indirectly associated with your business.

-It may be even the word of the opposite nature: short and unusual names are quite popular.
 Another option is to take some abstract concept and form a strong brand on its basis.